FL2100 Modifications and Repairs

 Bias design error

-If you look at my page on amplifier cathode bias, you'll notice the best practice is to let high mu tubes float up to cutoff bias by opening the cathode return path while the control grid is either grounded or biased negative The FL2100 only applies ~15 volts negative bias to the 572B grids for cutoff.
-15 volts is not adequate for some 572B tubes, especially those with slightly lower mu like Svetlana tubes.
+If you look at my page on amplifier cathode bias, you'll notice the best practice is to let high mu tubes float up to cutoff bias by opening the cathode return path while the control grid is either grounded or biased negative The FL2100 only applies ~15 to 18 volts negative bias to the 572B grids for cutoff.
+15 volts is not adequate for some 572B tubes, especially those with slightly lower mu, like Svetlana tubes.

 FL-2100Z bias tripler